 Internalized oppression is a major factor in the perpetuation of so-called “getting by” or “survival” behaviors.

 I can’t lie—when I read through the entire list a shiver went down my back.
 Many of these behaviors and attitudes I have witnessed, felt growing up, and deal with today.
-Some I never looked at as being a barrier to social change and progress for African-Americans, even though I also believe that attitudes that encourage settling or negativity, even if rooted in an oppressive past, should be examined.
+Some I never looked at as being a barrier to social change and progress for African-Americans—after all, “getting by” is often a response to the very real material challenges many of us face, challenges that have little to do with us as individuals.
+That said, I also believe that attitudes that encourage settling or negativity, even if rooted in an oppressive past, should be examined.